AbonyiXavier/Shorten-url/README.md

 - Run 'npm install' to install all dependencies
 - Run 'npm run start' to start the application

-# Using Chat Messaging App through a restful client
+# Using Shorten url through a restful client

 - Open any restful client application initially installed
 - Select the appropriate http method.
 Either GET, POST